Categories

 2. Opening stability:

-The core of the uncapped stability test is to answer a question: "After the test kit is opened, how long can it last without becoming ineffective during the process of repeatedly 'breathing' air in the laboratory?"
+The core of the open-cap stability test is to answer a question: "After the test kit is opened, how long can it last without losing effectiveness during the process of repeatedly 'breathing' air in the laboratory?"

 • Repeated opening and closing simulation:

-Under experimental conditions, open the reagent bottles (such as enzyme mixture, primer probe) 10 times a day for 3-7 consecutive days to simulate high-frequency usage scenarios.
+Open the reagent bottles (such as enzyme mixture, primer probe) 10 times a day under experimental conditions for 3-7 consecutive days to simulate high-frequency usage scenarios.

-After opening the lid, place the reagent at 4°C or room temperature, and test the performance at 0h, 8h, 24h, 48h, etc. to determine the maximum safe storage time.
+After opening the lid, place the reagent at 4°C or room temperature, and test its performance at 0h, 8h, 24h, 48h, etc. to determine the maximum safe storage time.

-Key indicators: changes in sensitivity (whether the LoD increases), whether the amplification curve is delayed/the platform value decreases.
+Key indicators: sensitivity changes (whether LoD increases), whether the amplification curve is delayed/the platform value decreases.

 • Environmental interference challenges:

-Deliberately expose to high humidity (>80% RH) or strong light environment to detect moisture absorption or photodegradation risks.
-For example, fluorescent probes are easily quenched by light after opening the cover, and stability under light-proof conditions needs to be verified.
+Deliberately expose to high humidity (>80% RH) or strong light to detect moisture absorption or photodegradation risks.
+For example, fluorescent probes are easily quenched by light after being opened, so stability in the dark should be verified.

 • Frequently Asked Questions: